abinalexpothen/home-service-robot/README.md

 # home-service-robot

 This is the final project in a series of projects within the Udacity Robotics Nanodegree Program.

-## Summary
 ROS gmapping package is used to first create a map of the Gazebo world using a turtlebot equipped with depth cameras.
 Subsequently, adaptive monte-carlo localization is used to localize the robot within this known map.
 The navigation package is then used to plan the path to a goal location.
 Two sets of goals are specified and a package named *pick_objects* is used to drive the turtlebot towards the pick-up goal and subsequently to the drop-off zone.
 Another package named *add_markers* subscribes to the turtlebot odometry and uses the known pick-up and drop-off locations to draw markers, which simulate the picking up and dropping off actions.

 ## Packages Used
-The following packages are used in this project:

 - **turtlebot_gazebo** is an official ROS package that simulates a robot with camera-based depth sensors in a gazebo world.
 The robot can be simulated within customs worlds by specifying the location of the file using the *world_file* parameter in the command-line call.
 It also provides the adaptive monte-carlo localization algorithm which is able to localize the robot within the known map of the world.